robzolkos/csscaffold/README.md

 3. Warn about any existing files (which will NOT be overwritten)
 4. Ask for confirmation before proceeding

+## Preview

+Want to see what gets created before running it?
+Check out the [`examples/`](examples/) folder to see all 11 CSS files with their full content.

 ## Files Created

 | File | Purpose |